Error-331/code_tests/docs/bible/links.md

 Renewed Strength - November 30 (God is good to all who hope in him);

+Peace of Mind - December 1 (John 14:27 NLT; God's inescapable and perfect peace cannot be disturbed or taken from us; Lord offers fresh portions of his loving peace to settle our hearts and clear our minds);

+No More Delay - December 2 (It is good to wait in hope, and it is also refreshing to experience the fulfillment of our hope; Even a small promise fulfilled is enough to bolster and encourage our hearts; Proverbs 13:12 KJV);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;